Multi-instance Point Cloud Registration by Efficient Correspondence Clustering: Experiment

 We conduct experiments on both synthetic and real-world datasets by comparing our method with three state-of-the-art multi-model fitting methods: T-linkage(2014)\cite{Tlinkage}, Progressive-X(2019)\cite{ProgressiveX}, and CONSAC(2020)\cite{CONSAC}.
 Other multi-model fitting methods: RPA\cite{RPA} and RansaCov\cite{Coverage} are extremely slow (need months) to run our experiments, hence we do not include them.
 We also present the results of the state-of-the-art one-to-one registration method TEASER(2020)\cite{TEASER} for comparison.
 We carefully tune all the methods to achieve the best performance on the evaluation datasets within a reasonable time and memory consumption.
 For a fair comparison, all the methods take the same set of point correspondences as the input.

 We implement our algorithm in Pytorch\cite{Pytorch}.
 T-linkage and Progressive-X are pure-CPU algorithms, while CONSAC is a learned-based method that runs on GPU.
 We run our algorithm on the same CPU (Intel Core i7-8700K) with T-linkage and Progressive-X, and the same GPU (GTX 1080Ti) with CONSAC.
 Our method has three parameters, among which are set as $min\_dist\_thresh=0.2$, $inlier\_thresh=0.3$ and $\gamma\_thresh=0.5$ for our experiments.
 All the point clouds were downsampled in $0.05m$ voxel size.
+Our method is not sensitive to the parameter change as the ablation study shown in the supplementary material.

-We use three metrics to evaluate the robustness and accuracy: MHR (Mean Hit Recall), MHP (Mean Hit Precision), MHF1 (Mean Hit F1).
+As the metrics used one-to-one registration can not be used for the multi-instance setting, we adopt three metrics from the retrieval task for evaluation: MHR (Mean Hit Recall), MHP (Mean Hit Precision), MHF1 (Mean Hit F1).
 Their definitions are described in the supplementary material.